 The protected area is not just about conservation—it is also about promoting a viable economic future for Łutsël K’é.
 Thaidene Nëné will also foster sustainable economic growth by creating new stewardship jobs and encouraging eco-tourism to the region.

-As part of our commitment to Indigenous leadership and investing in community-led youth iniatiatives, Nature United is proud to support the Ni Hat’Ni Dene Rangers — Łutsël K’é's Indigenous guardian program.
-This program monitors ecological values, maintains cultural sites, communicates with tourists, transmits knowledge to yonger generations, and more.
+As part of our commitment to Indigenous leadership and investing in community-led youth initiatives, Nature United is proud to support the Ni Hat’Ni Dene Rangers — Łutsël K’é's Indigenous guardian program.
+This program monitors ecological values, maintains cultural sites, communicates with tourists, transmits knowledge to younger generations, and more.

 The Thaidene Nëné Story